 Beginnings of Social Anxiety

 In practically all situations, I can now think and feel things relating to what we call “social anxiety.”
 I have no idea why it is happening and seem powerless to stop it.

 In my own private practice, I often hear clients say, “I know this is not rational, and try not to think this way, but I can’t help it.”

 I say the same to my clients as I say to you now – it is because it has become an automatic process.
 It is not about the content of your worries or fears – it is what has been happening in your brain.

 How to recover

 It would help if you unlearned what has happened and learn a new way to respond.

 This is achieved by;

 Making the old automatic memories (that are outside of your control) conscious.
-This simply means you have to be aware what they are.
+This means you have to be aware of what they are.
 You then can see clearly where the problem lies.